Store Regulations

 § 8.

-Using the store without shopping.
+Using the Store without making purchases.

-1. Using the store is completely free and voluntary for all customers.
+1. Using the Store is completely free and voluntary for all Customers.

-4. The technical requirements necessary to use the store include:
+4. The technical requirements necessary to use the Store include:

 2. Internet access,

-4. JavaScript service enabled,
+4. JavaScript enabled,

-5. Active cookies.
+5. active cookies.

-2. The store provides tools enabling customer interaction, such as:
+2. The Store provides tools enabling Customer interaction, such as:

 a) contact form.